stadelmanma/netl-ap-map-flow/examples/openfoam-example.rst

 =========================
-Using the OpenFoam Module
+Using the openfoam Module
 =========================

 .. contents::

 Description
 ===========
-The OpenFoam Module is designed to allow easy modification and creation of OpenFoam files in a Python interface.
+The openfoam Module is designed to allow easy modification and creation of OpenFoam files in a Python interface.
 The main motivation for writing the code was to create a work flow that would allow results from the Local Cubic Law (LCL) model to be quickly compared to OpenFoam results on the same geometry.
 The module has routines to load and parse basic OpenFoam files as well as generate a blockMeshDict file from a 2-D aperture map.
 There are three primary classes and three additional helper classes used in the module, all of which will be gone over next.
 The apm_open_foam_export.py script wraps all of the functionality present in the module into a program that can generate a complete OpenFoam simulation by modifying an existing set of OpenFoam files.

 OpenFoamFile Class
 ==================
-The OpenFoamFile class is one of the central objects of the OpenFoam module allowing the reading of an existing OpenFoamFile or creating one from scratch.
+The OpenFoamFile class is one of the central objects of the openfoam module allowing the reading of an existing OpenFoamFile or creating one from scratch.
 It inherits from the OpenFoamObject and the OrderedDict classes.
 All OpenFoam files have a dictionary-like structure and as such data is stored on the OpenFoamFile object in the same format as a regular Python dictionary.
 It has one method, :code:`write_foam_file(*args, **kwargs)`.
 The class can be instantiated by directly providing values or giving a filename to read instead.
 Direct creation of an OpenFoamFile instance has two required positional arguments and 2 optional keyword arguments. :code:`OpenFoamFile(location, object_name, class_name=None, values=None)`.
 The first three correspond to entries in the FoamFile dictionary at the top of all OpenFoam files and the final argument is a set of key, value pairs to load onto the object.
 Because the class inherits from the OrderedDict class any valid dictionary iterable in Python can be used however a list of key,value pairs works best because order is maintained.

 .. code-block:: python

 	# loading modules
 	import os
-	from ApertureMapModelTools import OpenFoam as of
+	from ApertureMapModelTools import openfoam as of

 	# directly creating an OpenFoamFile object
 	init_vals = [
 	    ('numberOfSubdomains', '2'),
 	    ('method', 'scotch'),
 	    ('distributed', 'no')
 	]
 	of_file = of.OpenFoamFile('system', # goes in the system directory
 	                          'decomposeParDict', # OpenFoam object name
 	                          class_name='dictionary, # showing default value
 	                          values=init_vals)

 	# checking value and resetting
 	print(of_file['numberOfSubdomains']) # prints '2'